gh-assan/physics-simulation-studio/tasks/018-refactor-simulation-studio-core.md

 - [ ] The core passes all existing and new tests.
 - [ ] Code quality checks (e.g., linting, formatting) pass without errors.
 - [ ] No performance regressions are introduced.
+- [ ] ECS query patterns are optimized for performance.
+- [ ] The `EventEmitter` is improved for performance and type safety.
 - [ ] The refactored code is reviewed and approved by a peer.